 “The rule of law requires that Virginians have an opportunity to review a Constitutional Amendment before they vote for the House of Delegates in a meaningful way.
 You cannot violate the Constitution to amend the Constitution,” he said.

-House Speaker Don Scott, D-Portsmouth, who supported the redistricting effort and was an appellee in the case, said that he respects the decision of the state’s high court.
+House Speaker Don Scott, D-Portsmouth, who supported the redistricting effort and was a party to the case, said that he respects the decision of the state’s high court but that it doesn’t change what happened at the polls in April.

 “Three million people voted in a free and fair election.
 We gave this decision to the voters — exactly where it belongs — and they spoke loud and clear.
 They voted YES because they wanted to fight back against the Trump power grab,” he said in a statement.
 “That truth doesn’t change because of a court ruling.
 This was always about more than one election — it was about whether the voices of the people matter.
 And no decision can erase what Virginians made clear at the ballot box.”